Times change and my website needed to change too. To see the 2020 update of this page click this link

 Non of the signs you might see would tell you for certain that xylitol was the problem – short of finding missing food items or torn packaging.
 But the first signs of ingestion are the typical signs of low blood sugar (hypoglycemia).
 A few dogs vomit, but that is not a consistent sign.
 Dogs suffering the effects of low blood sugar levels become less coordinated.
 They progress from apathy and disinterest in their surroundings and owner to depression.
 Depending on the amount consumed that can progress to collapse and even seizures.
 Some dogs develop diarrhea.
 You can read a description of a case in a Labrador retriever here.

-Dogs that ingest (eat) large amounts of xylitol have a second more serious risk – in a substantial percentage of them, their livers sustain substantial damage.
-Although the biochemical signs of that damage (rise in blood liver enzyme levels) begin early, it can take a number of days for the full effects of that liver damage to become apparent.
-At that point, the signs can be no more than lingering abnormalities in the pet’s liver enzymes (in mild liver damage) all the way up to the signs of complete liver shut down and acute hepatitic (liver) failure.
-Dogs generally have to eat more than 500-1,000 mg/kg body weight of xylitol to be at risk of these severe signs.
+Dogs that ingest large amounts of xylitol have a second more serious risk – in a substantial percentage of them, their livers sustain substantial damage.
+Although the biochemical signs of that damage (a rise in blood liver enzyme levels) begin early, it can take a number of days for the full extent of that liver damage to become apparent.
+At that point, the signs can be no more than lingering abnormalities in the pet’s liver enzymes (ref) (in mild liver damage) all the way up to the signs of complete liver shut down and acute hepatic (liver) failure.
+Dogs generally have to eat more than 500-1,000 mg/kg body weight of xylitol to be at risk of those severe signs.
 As with hypoglycemia, there is a great deal of variability in how severe the effects will be with any given dose.
 It is also not that uncommon for dogs to go on to liver damage without first showing signs of prior hypoglycemia (low blood sugar).
-Signs that a pet’s liver is in trouble are vomiting, disinterest is food, yellowing of the skin and eyes, increased bleeding and slowing of the blood’s ability to clot.
+Signs that a pet’s liver is in trouble are vomiting, disinterest is food, yellowing of the skin, gums and eyes, increased bleeding and slowing of the blood’s ability to clot.
 You can read about a case in a Springer Spaniel and how it was managed here.

 Dogs that are not fully in control of their mental and physical capacities should not be induced to vomit.
 That is because they may well inhale food and stomach contents into their lungs in the process of heaving.